smethwick/tubes-redux/README.md

 then go to more tools > create shortcut (or apps > install this site as an app on edge).

-i think firefox is planning on supporting these at some point but – knowing mozilla – firefox will probably stop existing before that happens.
+i think firefox is planning on supporting these at some point but – knowing mozilla – firefox will probably stop existing before that happens (JOKE THAT WAS A JOKE).

 ## help out